— Syrinq —

 • Animal Affinity

-Syrinq has a weak spot for critters, despite the fact her utter favourite are cats.
+Syrinq has a weak spot for critters, despite the fact their utter favourite being cats.
 The knight seems to bond easier to creatures over folks, rather observing some birds than a passing conversation.
-She could probably tell you a random fact about any animal one asked about, though this has never been tested.
+They could probably tell you a random fact about any animal one asked about, though this has never been tested.
 Instead, the knight's too engrossed in some beetle moving dung within its territory.

 • Maintaining Mediator